 - Demonstrate to my manager that I’m actively managing my personal development

 The Hidden Area has several different applications.
-I consider this area and decide what to share when I’m:
+I consider this area and decide what to share about myself when I’m:

 - Delivering presentations: to make sure that I position myself correctly to achieve my presentation goals